 Harris makes first trip to battleground Wisconsin since launching presidential campaign

-(CNN) — Vice President Kamala Harris is set to visit Wisconsin on Tuesday, making her first trip to a battleground state after taking control of the Democratic presidential nomination to challenge Donald Trump.
+Harris also pointed to what she called Trump’s “extreme Project 2025 agenda.”
+Trump has disavowed the Heritage Foundation-backed policy plan, which was created by many of his former staffers.
+However, many of its most conservative and controversial proposals have become central planks in Democratic attacks on Trump.

-Harris’ rally in Milwaukee opens a new phase in the 2024 race — one she previewed in a Monday trip to campaign headquarters, where she drew sharp contrasts with the former president in a much more energetic style than President Joe Biden has in recent months.
+“We are not going back,” she vowed, prompting the crowd to chant, “We’re not going back.”

-It also caps a historic two-day stretch that turned the race on its head.
+Tuesday’s rally in Wisconsin came at the end of a 48-hour stretch that had turned the 2024 race on its head.

 By Monday night, less than 36 hours after Biden had announced he was dropping out of the race and endorsing his vice president, Harris had secured enough commitments from Democratic National Convention delegates to effectively lock down the nomination.